-The software development process delivered by a professional IT outsourcing company should be undertaken in an agile way.
-Agile simply means that all of the software development process goes throughout the key phases of planning, designing, developing, testing, and implementation or execution.
+The software development process delivered by a professional IT outsourcing company should be undertaken in an Agile way.
+Agile simply means that all of the software development processes go throughout the key phases of planning, designing, developing, testing, and implementation or execution.
 The development process doesn’t stop at the final roll-out.
-Maintenance tasks are continually required as a critical part of the agile methodology.
-Therefore, when choosing between nearshoring and offshoring, it is always essential to consider that your final choice will influence the cost, speed and outcome of your software or application development.
+Maintenance tasks are continually required as a critical part of the Agile methodology.
+Therefore, when choosing between nearshoring and offshoring, it is always essential to consider that your final choice will influence the cost, speed and outcome of your software development.

 Why Nearshoring is the Best Option for Your Company?

 With an Agile approach, constant communication between the internal and contracted project teams is needed for successful implementation of the IT project.
 Nearshore software development far supersedes offshore outsourcing in several ways.
 First, the distance and time-zone constraints between these two teams are significantly reduced, providing an optimal environment for Agile methodology.
 In the case of Company X based in Germany and a Polish contractor, movement and integration between the two teams are streamlined.